JoeyMBrown/Habitica-clone-API/README.md

 - Image: Ubuntu 18.04 x64
 - Size: 2 vCPUs, 4GB / 60GB Disk

+While serving our Phoenix application from behind an `Nginx` reverse proxy.

 I used the following resources to achieve this setup.

 - [Elixir Phoneix 1.4 Deployments w/ Distillery and Edeliver on Ubuntu][how-to-deploy]